Page 2 of 3

 The computation takes the form of adding an item of data to the block that makes its computed hash start with a specified number of zeros.

 It turns out that the amount of work required to do this is exponential in the number of zero bits.
 The only way to do the job is essentially trial and error and you also can't even guess how long it will take.
 The difficulty of the computation is adjusted as the amount of computing power available grows.
+On average it takes 10 minutes to solve the proof or work problem and the difficulty is adjusted to keep this time no matter how hardware or software advances.

 Adding a block after it has been validated and linked into the existing last block